OpenNebula/docs/source/integration/infrastructure_integration/devel-market.rst

 **RETURNS**

-In the case of simple monitorization with no discovery, the ``monitor`` action must return a report of the available and used space in the MarketPlace in OpenNebula-syntax template format:
+In the case of simple monitoring with no discovery, the ``monitor`` action must return a report of the available and used space in the MarketPlace in OpenNebula-syntax template format:

 .. code::